What is Learner Mistreatment?

 Learner mistreatment is disrespectful or unprofessional behaviour directed at a learner or a group of learners that has a negative effect on the learner or the learning environment.
+Learner mistreatment can be intentional or unintentional, a single incident or pattern of behaviour, it can range from subtle comments to egregious conduct.
 Mistreatment is any conduct that is contrary to the principles that support a respectful environment and includes making demeaning, offensive, belittling and disrespectful comments, using abusive language, engaging in bullying, harassment, and discrimination.

 Categories of Mistreatment